Lasadiya tehsil

-Lasadiya (also spelt Lasadia) is a tehsil of Udaipur district in Rajasthan, India.The tehsil consists of 114 revenue villages which are organized in 19 gram panchayats The tehsil headquarter is located in the village of Lasadiya.
+Lasadiya (also spelt Lasadia) is a tehsil of Salumbar district in Rajasthan, India.The tehsil consists of 114 revenue villages which are organized in 19 gram panchayats The tehsil headquarter is located in the village of Lasadiya.
 The boundaries of Lasadiya tehsil are conterminous with those of Lasadiya panchayat samiti.

 History

 Before the formation of the Republic of India, the territory of present-day Lasadiya tehsil was part of the former Udaipur State.
 With the formation of the United State of Rajasthan (precursor to the state of Rajasthan) in 1948, the new district of Udaipur was constituted which included the area of present-day Lasadiya tehsil.
 Lasadiya tehsil was created in 2008 by including 19 villages of Salumbar tehsil (of Udaipur district) and 88 villages of Dhariawad tehsil (of Pratapgarh district).

 Geography

 The area of Lasadiya tehsil is 539 square kilometres.
 The tehsil is bordered by Girwa tehsil to the northwest, Vallabhnagar tehsil to the north, Chittaurgarh district to the north east, Pratapgarh district to the southeast, and Salumber tehsils to the southwest.
 The annual average rainfall in Lasadiya tehsil is 692 mm, with an average of 32 rainy days per year.